briannameme17/briannameme17/README.md

 # <a href="https://www.linkedin.com/in/briannameme/">Brianna Meme</a>'s IT and Cybersecurity Project Portfolio

-I’m passionate about cybersecurity with a focus on compliance, data protection, and governance.
-Through hands-on projects in vulnerability management and security assessments, I explore how security controls, risk, and technical findings translate into stronger, well-governed security operations.
-Feel free to explore my work.
+I’m an IT and business operations professional focused on IT compliance, security analysis, and data driven system improvements.
+Through hands on projects in vulnerability management, access control reviews, and security policy development, I examine how technical controls and risk assessments translate into stronger governance, operational efficiency, and well managed IT environments.

 ## Vulnerability Management